weruharim/r4da-journey/Data Transformation in R.md

 ### Grouping Variables by Multiple Variables and Summarizing

-Lastly, we demonstrate grouping variables by multiple variables and summarizing them at different levels (day, month, and year).
+Lastly, I learned how to group data by multiple variables and summarizing them at different levels (day, month, and year).

 ```R
 daily <- group_by(flights, year, month, day)